mdsaqlainahmed786/meetify/README.md

 7) Unkey for rate limiting

 ## Why will your account would'nt work
 This web app was not officially published for all users becuase it uses the sensitive information of user such as google calander details of a user.
+As this is only a private project, I couldn't complete the verification process of google which has to be done only be startups or companies.
 So, this will only for some test users.

+## Check out the flow
+Since the app doesn't work for all users, I've recorded a demo/interactive video highlighting the actual flow of app, check the demo out: https://drive.google.com/file/d/1WCAb10iL1t2Dg3jL4MeahhZ9pDCZTE-d/view?usp=drive_link